By Awesome Supplements, Read time: 4 minutes

-Protein is the macronutrient in vogue at the minute, with Supermarket shelves full of ‘high protein’ this and ‘good source of protein’ that.
+Protein is the macronutrient in vogue these days, with supermarket shelves full of ‘high protein’ this and ‘a good source of protein’ that.
 Every other magazine seems to be promoting a high protein diet, but what does this actually mean?

 Is it a good idea, and if so – how do you implement it?

 Protein is a term used for a category of compounds found within organic material, with the most abundant dietary sources being animal products like meat, fish, eggs and dairy, (though a not-too-insignificant amount can also be found in some plant sources).

 It’s made up of long chains of molecules known as amino acids, which are the vital “building blocks for life” for every organism on the planet.
 When you eat a food containing protein, your body breaks it down during the digestive process into these amino acids which it can then use to make new proteins for use in muscle cells, hormones, hair, skin, nails and bone.
 Think of it like getting a bunch of Lego models, breaking them up into individual blocks and then rebuilding them into something else.

 Protein has a load of different benefits to it (aside from what should now be obvious, namely that it’s vital to ‘make’ just about every part of you, including hair, skin, hormones, digestive enzymes and antibodies which fight disease).
 First, consuming protein is the main way in which we can activate a process known as ‘muscle protein synthesis’, which is essentially your body depositing protein into muscle fibres.
 Activate Muscle Protein Synthesis and you are building muscle tissue, do this over time in combination with a calorie surplus and weight training?